tychen5/NTU_ANTS-lab/RasMMA/MotifAnalysis/README.md

 2. /Alignment

 StageMatrix.ipynb is the entry point of the alignment process.
 Change the testDir in the prrgram.
 Note that the Featurehooklog.ipynb used in the program is a little bi different from Featurehooklog3.ipynb (and it will be merged later).

+3. modify to multi-preocess RasMMA
+* RasMMAExample.ipynb to start, change some related files
+* only compatible for python3.6

+*3.run in ubuntu16.04+anaconda3+python3.6*